About Alder

 Graduate School of Education

 We believe quality public education is the cornerstone of a healthy democracy.
-Our immersive theory + practice residency program is designed to make that a reality through our partnerships with accredited institutions of higher education and our relationships with K–12 school partners.
+Our immersive theory + practice residency program is designed to make that a reality through our partnerships with accredited institutions of higher education and our relationships with TK-12 school partners.

 Alder graduates are effective educators and a force for positive social change.